Religion in Belgium: Confucianism

 According to Ipsos, 1% of the working-age, internet-connected Belgians declared that they believed in Confucianism.
 This segment of the population may include many – if not all – the Chinese communities in Belgium.

 Hinduism

-Hinduism forms a negligible, but fast growing minority in Belgium.
-In 2006, there were about 6500 Hindus in the country. this increased to 7901 Hindus in 2015 and 10,000 in 2020.
+Hinduism forms a negligible but growing minority in Belgium.
+In 2006, there were about 6,500 Hindus in the country. this increased to 7,901 Hindus in 2015 and 10,000 in 2020.
 The majority of Hindus in Belgium originate from Nepal, some come from diamond trading communities in India, and some are native converts, mostly of the ISKON movement.
+Hindus in Belgium in 2023 push to be recognized as an official religion in Belgium.

 Antoinism

 Antoinism is a Christian-inspired new religious movement which was created by Louis-Joseph Antoine (1846–1912).
 It remains the only significant such movement to originate in Belgium and has adherents in France and elsewhere.

+Jainism

+Jainism is an Indian religion which has around 2,000 adherents in Belgium (as of 2020), consisting mainly of Indian migrants who specialize in the diamond trade within Antwerp.
+The Shankheswar Parshvanath Jain temple, which is located in the Antwerpian municipality of Wilrijk, remains the only Jain temple within continental Europe.

 History

 6th–7th century: Christianisation

 After the Roman period, Christianity was brought back to the southern Low Countries by missionary saints like Willibrord and Amandus.
 In the 7th century, abbeys were founded in remote places, and it was mainly from these abbeys that the Christianization process was started.
 This process was expanded under the auspices of the Merovingian dynasty, and later by Charlemagne, who even waged war to impose the new religion.